microsoft/Windows-appsample-get-started-js2d/README.md

 # Get Started JavaScript 2D

-### A simple UWP game for the Windows Store, written in JavaScript and CreateJS
+### A simple UWP game for the Microsoft Store, written in JavaScript and CreateJS

 ![Walking Dino sprite sheet](screenshots/game.png)